wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 all sharers, and calls `invalidateSharer()` on each of the sharer.
 The command, if not explicitly given, is set to `Inv` by default.
 The timestamp of the block is updated in the same way as in `invalidateExceptRequestor()`.

+#### Helper Functions, Part II

+There are also helper functions that handle write backs induced by eviction from the upper level.
+Recall that when a write back is received, if the cache is configured to send an acknowledgement, or the upper level expects to hear back from the write back request, then the write back will be inserted as the front entry of the MSHR in the upper level, and the acknowledgement should be sent from the lower level.
+Also recall that, when eviction is being requested due to a replacement, `handleEviction()` will check (1) Whether the block is in one of the stable states; (2) Whether there are no pending retry on the address to be evicted; and (3) Whether the address is not locked by an atomic instruction.
+If all three criteria are satisfied, the eviction is handled by issuing a `PUTS`, `PUTE`, or `PUTM`, respectively, for block state `S`, `E`, and `M`.